-The HP mouse has a button on the left side of the mouse.
-By default, the button is set to operate as Backward when pressed.
+The HP mouse has two buttons on the left side of the mouse.
+By default, the buttons are set to operate as Backward and Forward when pressed.
 Press the Backward button to display in your browser the last page you visited.
-This button can be programmed to another function.
+Press the Forward button to display in your browser the page you visited before you pressed the Backward button.
+These buttons can be programmed to other functions..